GlistPlugins/gipSlider/README.md

 ## Installation
 Fork & clone this project into ~/dev/glist/glistplugins
 ## Usage
-1. Add gipSliderinto plugins of your `GlistApp/CMakeLists.txt`
+1. Add gipSlider into plugins of your `GlistApp/CMakeLists.txt`

 	**` set(PLUGINS gipSlider)`**
 2. Include `gipSlider.h` in your `GameCanvas.h`